ncnoman/recovery_partition_installation/README.md

 Must run ./recovery_install.sh booted into something other than the disk the Recovery HD will be installed on.
 * press and hold CMD+R while booting to use Apple's Internet Recovery mode. (requires wifi or LAN with internet)
-* press and hold ALT while booting to boot into another available volume.
+* press and hold ALT while booting to boot into another available boot disk. (requires another available boot disk)